-Emission Point(s) Applicable Requirement Condition Number(s) Limit/Standard 40 CFR 63, Subpart DDDDD, \$63.7510(e), \$63.7575 and Item 4 of Table 3 3.D.1 One-time Energy Assessment AA-001 and 40 CFR 63, Subpart DDDDD, \$63.7540(a)(10)(i)-(vi), (12) and (13) and Item 1 of Table 3 3.D.2 Initial and Subsequent Tune-ups AA-002 40 CFR 63, Subpart DDDDD §63.7500 and Items 5 and 6 of Table 3 3.D.3 Startup and shutdown conditions
+Emission Point(s) Applicable Requirement Condition Number(s) Limit/Standard 40 CFR 63.7510(e), 63.7575 and Item 4 of Table 3, Subpart DDDDD 3.D.1 One-time Energy Assessment AA-001 40 CFR 63.7540(a)(10)(i)-(vi), (12) and (13) and 1 of Table 3, Subpart DDDDD 3.D.2 Initial and Subsequent Tune-ups 40 CFR 63.7500 and Items 5 and 6 of Table 3, Subpart DDDDD 3.D.3 Startup and shutdown conditions

-- 3.D.1 For Emission Points AA-001 and AA-002 the permittee must have a qualified energy assessor complete a one-time energy assessment as defined in §63.7575 by January 31, 2017.
+- 3.D.1 For Emission Point AA-001, the permittee must have a qualified energy assessor complete a one-time energy assessment as defined in 40 CFR 63.7575.
 An energy assessment that has been completed after January 1, 2008, that meets or is amended to meet the energy assessment requirements listed in (a) through (h) below satisfies the energy assessment requirement.
-A facility that operated under an energy management program developed according to the ENERGY STAR guidelines for energy management or compatible with ISO 50001 for at least one year between January 1, 2008 and the compliance date specified in § 63.7495 that includes the affected units also satisfies the energy assessment requirement.
-The energy assessment must include all data elements listed in (a) through (h) below with the extent of the evaluation for items (a) through (e) being appropriate for the on-site technical hours specified for an energy assessment in §63.7575. - (a) A visual inspection of the boiler or process heater system. - (b) An evaluation of operating characteristics of the boiler or process heater systems, specifications of energy using systems, operating and maintenance procedures, and unusual operating constraints. - (c) An inventory of major energy use systems consuming energy from affected boilers and process heaters and which are under the control of the boiler/process heater owner/operator. - (d) A review of available architectural and engineering plans, facility operation and maintenance procedures and logs, and fuel usage. - (e) A review of the facility's energy management program and provide recommendations for improvements consistent with the definition of energy management program, if identified. - (f) A list of cost-effective energy conservation measures that are within the facility's control.
+The energy assessment must include all data elements listed in (a) through (h) below with the extent of the evaluation for items (a) through (e) being appropriate for the on-site technical hours specified for an energy assessment in 40 CFR 63.7575. - (a) A visual inspection of the boiler or process heater system. - (b) An evaluation of operating characteristics of the boiler or process heater systems, specifications of energy using systems, operating and maintenance procedures, and unusual operating constraints. - (c) An inventory of major energy use systems consuming energy from affected boilers and process heaters and which are under the control of the boiler/process heater owner/operator. - (d) A review of available architectural and engineering plans, facility operation and maintenance procedures and logs, and fuel usage. - (e) A review of the facility's energy management program and provide recommendations for improvements consistent with the definition of energy management program, if identified. - (f) A list of cost-effective energy conservation measures that are within the facility's control. - (g) A list of the energy savings potential of the energy conservation measures identified.

-- (g) A list of the energy savings potential of the energy conservation measures identified. - (h) A comprehensive report detailing the ways to improve efficiency, the cost of specific improvements, benefits, and the time frame for recouping those investments.
-(Ref.: 40 CFR §63.7510(e), §63.7575 and Item 4 of Table 3 in Subpart DDDDD) - 3.D.2 For Emission Points AA-001 and AA-002 the permittee shall complete an initial tune-up in accordance with (a) through (f) below by January 31, 2017.
-The subsequent required tune-ups identified below shall also be in accordance with (a) through (f) below.
+(h) A comprehensive report detailing the ways to improve efficiency, the cost of specific improvements, benefits, and the time frame for recouping those investments.

+(Ref.: 40 CFR 63.7510(e), 63.7575 and Item 4 of Table 3, Subpart DDDDD)

+3.D.2 For Emission Point AA-001, the permittee shall complete an initial tune-up in accordance with (a) through (f) below.
+The subsequent required tune-up identified below shall also be in accordance with (a) through (f) below.

-Beginning January 31, 2017, the subsequent tune-ups for Emission Points AA-001 and AA-002 shall be completed no more than 61 months after the previous one.
-If the unit is not operating on the required date of the tune-up, the tune-up must be conducted within 30 calendar days of startup.
+The subsequent tune-up for Emission Point AA-001 shall be completed no more than sixty-one (61) months after the previous one.
+If the unit is not operating on the required date of the tune-up, the tune-up must be conducted within thirty (30) calendar days of startup.